sagemath/trac_to_gh/Issue 9990.md

 # Issue 9990: rubiks is failing to install proplerly on AIX as it's assuming the GNU install program.

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/9991

 Original creator: drkirkby